HatsuSixty/minefree/README.md

 ```

 Now, you can run `minefree.exe`, and it will automatically replace `C:\Windows\System32\Windows.ApplicationModel.Store.dll` with the modified one, effectively tricking Windows into thinking you own Minecraft.

-## Precompiled binary

-Coming soon...

-## Credits

-- [urlmon.dll](./urlmon.dll) is owned by Microsoft, i copied this file from Windows 8.1.